 Individuals are eligible for Transportation Services if they are 60 years of age or older, lack the ability to transport themselves, and lack other means of transportation.
 Priority shall be given to older individuals who are in the greatest economic and social need, with preference given to low-income minority individuals and to those older persons residing in rural or geographically isolated areas.

 Individual insurance counseling assistance is available through the Virginia Insurance Counseling and Assistance Program (VICAP).
-VICAP counselors at Rappahannock Area Agency on Aging (RAAA) can help you resolve claims or billing problems.
+VICAP counselors at HGAAA can help you resolve claims or billing problems.
 They can also assist you with filing for benefits, and sorting through complicated statements and notices.
 Trained VICAP counselors provide confidential assistance to individuals free of charge.

-To get in touch with a VICAP counselor contact RAAA.
+To get in touch with a VICAP counselor contact HGAAA.